retrohax/hiterm/README.md

  #### Lear Siegler ADM-3A

- If you happen to own an ADM-3A, try the DEC ANSI emulator to make your ADM-3A work like a VT100:
+ Try the DEC ANSI emulator to make your ADM-3A work like a VT100:
  ```
  hiterm> set term adm3a-ansi
  hiterm> open telehack.com